-Every time I spent money on a course, I knew I had to set time aside to really work on it and learn from it.
+Whenever I spent money on a course, I knew I had to set time aside to really work on it and learn from it.

 So just do yourself a favor and don’t invest any money in blogging if you are not serious about it!

-I read countless free blogging courses before I felt was ready to invest any money in blogging.
+I read countless free blogging courses before I felt I was ready to invest any money in blogging.